universityofsussex-its/RC-Workshops/exercises/basic/Exercise1/README.md

 Bash scripts are the default format for writing jobs submissions to the HPC scheduler.
 (Other options are avaiable but we will only handle bash in this workshop).

-<strong>All these scripts should exist in your lustre user directory, as this is where we will be working from now on </strong>
+<strong>All these scripts should exist in your lustre user directory, as this is where we will be working from now on. </strong>

 <ol>
 <li><h3> Simple Print </h3></li>

-Create a file using `vim` called ``simple_print.sh`, where the first line should be `#!/bin/bash`.
+Create a file using `vim` called ``simple_print.sh``, where the first line should be `#!/bin/bash`.
 This sets the file to be a bash script.

 Please write a series of `echo` commands which will print the following on new lines: